I learned the hard way you don’t want alcohol in your skincare.

 That’s also how they help other ingredients better penetrate your skin, by the way.
 Once this barrier is damaged, everything can get through it.

-FYI, the latest research shows that the drying effects of alcohol can be counteracted with a good moisturiser.
+FYI, the latest research shows you can counteract the drying effects of alcohol with a good moisturiser.
 As long as that toner or moisturiser you’re eyeing also has moisturising ingredients, you’re probably going to be fine.
+It’s when you use too much alcohol (like those alcohol-laden toners for teens) that problems start.

 How Do You Identify It On The Ingredient List?